 IX.97.33: The form cak si (also VII.3.6) is in both of its occurrences pretty clearly an impv., but its formation is something of a puzzle.
 It appears to be a -si impv. (so Baum, Imperative, 46, 107, with no disc.), but it has none of the standard supports for such a form.
 Not only does it not have an s-aor. subjunctive, but it has no aorist forms at all, and almost all the occurrences of its well-attested root pres. are medial.
-And of course, assuming it belongs to $\sqrt{cak s}$, the form would have to be degeminated from cak si si (though that would not be hard).
-The parallel passage IX.71.9 has a medial injune. to the marginal thematic stem (see KH 122 n.
-33): cak si si si si si si si si true that the proper med. impv. to the root pres. <math>cak si si si si si si si si true that the proper med. impv. to the root pres. <math>cak si true that doesn't seem reason enough to invent <math>cak si.
+And of course, assuming it belongs to $\sqrt{cak s}$, the form would have to be degeminated from cak si (though that would not be hard).
+The parallel passage IX.71.9 has a medial injunc. to the marginal thematic stem (see KH 122 n.
+33): divyáḥ suparṇó 'va cakṣata kṣām.
+I have no explanation for this aberrant form; it is true that the proper med. impv. to the root pres. cakṣva (3x) would not fit this metrical slot, but that doesn't seem reason enough to invent cakṣi.